alexlatam/the-grint-app/README.md

 ## Installation
 1. Clone the repository `git clone https://github.com/alexlatam/the-grint-app.git`
 2. Run `composer install`
+3. Create a copy of the `.env.example` file and rename it to `.env` and set the database credentials
-3. Run server `./vendor/bin/sail up -d`
+4. Run server `./vendor/bin/sail up -d`
-4. Run `./vendor/bin/sail artisan migrate --seed`
+5. Run `./vendor/bin/sail artisan migrate --seed`
-5. Execute the tests `./vendor/bin/sail test`
+6. Execute the tests `./vendor/bin/sail test`
-6. Execute the tests with coverage `./vendor/bin/sail test --caverage`
+7. Execute the tests with coverage `./vendor/bin/sail test --caverage`
-7. Access the application in the browser at `http://localhost:8080`
+8. Access the application in the browser at `http://localhost:8080`

 ## API Endpoints
 - Login `POST /api/login`